aiven/devportal/docs/products/clickhouse/howto/monitor-performance.rst

 Provision and configure Grafana®
 --------------------------------

 1. Select the target InfluxDB, M3DB, or PostgreSQL database service and go to its service page.
-Under **Manage Integrations**, select **Dashboard** to make the metrics available on that platform.
+Under **Manage integrations**, select **Grafana Metrics Dashboard** to make the metrics available on that platform.

 2. Choose either a new or existing Grafana® service.